awelsh615/stock-analysis/README.md

     endTime = Timer
     MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)

-End Sub

-## Summary
-### Refactoring Green Stocks
-After refactoring my code, my run time improved by roughly one-half of a second.
-While that may not seem like a lot of time, if our dataset was bigger and included more years or more stock information, an efficient code could save a lot of time.
-My refactored code took approximately --- seconds to run, as seen below.

-My 2018 run took approximately ----- seconds as seen below.

-### Advantages & Disadvantages of Refactoring Code